Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8inclass.md

 — To what extent were you able to realize increasingly autonomous behavior?

 — How good do we have to become at implementing these different frames of reference in order to engineer living matter?

+— Extra credit:  Make your own dancing droplet video (30 to 60 seconds) with your own choice of background music.